 1970s - A triple bill at the Vine.
 It's a photo by Kolchak Ans shared in a post for the private Facebook group Photos of Los Angeles.

 1978 - Over at the Vine it was "Coming Home" with Jane Fonda, Jon Voight and Bruce Dern.
 The film was a February release.
-There's more about The Cave on our storefront porno page.
+See our page about the Cave Theatre for more about that venue.
 Thanks to the Classic Hollywood/Los Angeles/SFV Facebook page for locating the photo.
-It later popped up in a post on the Lost Angeles page.
+It later popped up in a post for the Lost Angeles Facebook group.

 1980